Marrakech Safety and Security

 Although Marrakech is a very safe city, it can give the impression of being a little insecure, especially if it is the first time in the country or in the Maghreb and you are not yet used to walking down the Medina’s dark alleyways.

 If you are staying in a riad in the centre of the medina and walk back to your hotel at night, it can seem a little unsafe.
-The main reason for this is that the principle streets in the city centre are very badly lit and the narrower winding alleyways are generally in complete darkness.
+The main reason for this is that the principle streets in the city centre are very badly lit and the narrow winding alleyways are generally in complete darkness.

 When the sun is out and the medina is packed with people, you will feel at ease and you can enjoy Marrakech in all its splendour.